aerickt/lapwing-for-beginners/src/Chapter-13.md

 ## Prefix priority

 When there are conflicts between prefixes strokes and words, the former will be given higher priority for the primary outline.
 The words will instead be briefed.
-This allows you to write complicated words fairly intuitively without having to explicitly remember prefixes.
+This allows writing complicated words fairly intuitively without having to explicitly remember prefixes.
 Of course, this does come at the cost of having to memorize more arbitrary briefs.
 Since common words are often briefed, however, it does not require significantly more mental effort.

 | Prefix/word | Prefix Outline | Recommended word outline(s) | Explanation |
 | ---- | ---- | ---- | ---- |